silverstripe/silverstripe-saml/docs/en/developer.md

 ### User groups mapping

 By default, any new users logged in using SSO will not have any groups assigned to them.
-If you want them to have want to bring over the groups from the Provider via claims field, you could enable it via three configuration settings (all required):
+If you want them to bring over their groups from the Identity Provider via a SAML attribute (claims) field, you can enable it via three configuration settings (all required):

 - `SilverStripe\SAML\Services\SAMLConfiguration.map_user_group` (bool): A "master switch" to enable or disable the feature
 - `SilverStripe\SAML\Helpers\SAMLUserGroupMapper.group_claims_field` (string): Which claim to source the group membership details from
-- `SilverStripe\SAML\Helpers\SAMLUserGroupMapper.group_map` (array): A list of IdP groups to existing Silverstripe CMS groups for assignment purposes - allowing for pre-set privilege management
+- `SilverStripe\SAML\Helpers\SAMLUserGroupMapper.group_map` (array): A list of IdP group identifiers (e.g. GUIDs) to existing Silverstripe CMS groups for assignment purposes - allowing for privilege management via the IdP

 ```yml
 SilverStripe\SAML\Services\SAMLConfiguration: